whugue/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-1) mkdir -p <dir 1>/<dir 2>: Make nested directory (2 in 1).
+1) mkdir -p dir 1/dir 2: Make nested directory (2 in 1).
 Use -p option to create multiple (nested) directories in one command!
-2) cd <dir 1>: Move down into directory 1.
+2) cd dir 1:             Move down into directory 1.
 Can use dir 1/dir 1 to move down multiple directories.

 cd .. :                     Move UP a directory.
 Use ../.. to move up multiple directories